aoak/Simpletun/README.md

 For creation of the tun device, the same program can be used as follows:

-	$ sudo ./simple-tun -m m -e -d tun5 -u aniket
-	Created tun device(3): tun5
+	$ sudo ./simple-tun -m m -e -d tun5 -u aniket -i 100.100.0.1/24 Created tun device(3): tun5
 	tun device: tun5, uid: 1000, gid: 1000, persistence: 1

 This will create a tun device which can be then used for tunnelling.
-Note that for this version, a tun device ip address needs to be setup using following commands.
+Note that for this version, a tun device ipv6 address needs to be setup using following commands.

 	# ip link set
 	# ip addr add

-The program cannot add and set ip addresses for you (yet).
+The program cannot add and set ipv6 addresses for you (yet).

 Usage of the program is as follows:

+	simple-tun - v2.1

-	Usage: ./simple-tun -m [mode] -d [device name] -p [port] -o [underlying prot] -s [server] -v -m [mode] -d [device name] -e -u [user] where,
+	Usage: simple-tun -m [mode] -d [device name] -p [port] -o [underlying prot] -s [server] -v -m [mode] -d [device name] -e -u [user] where,
 		-m: mode        : either of 's' or 'c' signifying whether to act as client or server while tunnelling, OR
 						  can be 'm' which tells the program that it is supposed to create new tun device.
 		-d: device name : tun device name
 		-p: port        : port number used by client and server for tunnelling (for listening in case of server). only significant in case mode isn't 'm'
 		-o: protocol    : name of the underlying protocol over which tunneling happens. can be 'tcp' or 'udp' only significant in case mode isn't 'm'
 		-s: server name : name or ip address of the server.
 (Only considered in case of client) only significant in case mode isn't 'm'
 		-e: persistence : Whether to set device persistent or not only significant in case mode is 'm'
 		-u: user        : User to set as owner of the device only significant in case mode is 'm'
+		-i: ip address  : Dotted decimal ipv4 address with possibly mask in CDIR notation to be set as address and mask of tun device. only significant in case mode is 'm'
 		-v: verbose     : print the info messages which may slow down the performance
 		-h: help        : print this usage

 Changelog
 ---------